 PennantPark Investment was organized under the Maryland General Corporation Law in January 2007.
-We are an externally managed, closed-end, non-diversified investment company that has elected to be treated as a business development company under the Investment Company Act of 1940, as amended (the "1940 Act").
+We are an externally managed, closed-end, non-diversified investment company that has elected to be treated as a business development company under the 1940 Act.
 As such, we are required to comply with certain regulatory requirements.
-For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of U.S. private or thinly traded public companies with a market capitalization of less than \$250 million, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
+For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of U.S. private companies or thinly traded public companies, with a market capitalization of less than \$250 million, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.